sindresorhus/p-progress/readme.md

 Type: `Promise[]`

-Array of promises or promise-returning functions, similar to [p-all](https://github.com/sindresorhus/p-all).
+An array of promises or promise-returning functions, similar to [p-all](https://github.com/sindresorhus/p-all).

 #### options